airmelt/LeetCode/#125 Valid Palindrome 验证回文串.md

 __Description__:
 Given a string, determine if it is a palindrome, considering only alphanumeric characters and ignoring cases.

-Note: For the purpose of this problem, we define empty string as valid palindrome.
+__Note__: For the purpose of this problem, we define empty string as valid palindrome.

 **Example:**
 Example 1: